blynkkk/blynkkk.github.io/Widgets.md

 Blynk.virtualWrite(V1, "pick", 0);
 ```

-To select/deselect (make icon green/grey) item in a table by using it's row id in a table :
+To select/deselect (make icon green/grey) item in a table by using it's row id in a table:

 ```
 Blynk.virtualWrite(V1, "select", 0);